About this supporting information

 Information for estimating costs

-If you are unsure of how to attribute the costs between research and NHS support and treatment costs, please refer to the following guidance on ‘Attributing the costs of health & social care Research & Development (AcoRD)’
+If you are unsure of how to attribute the costs between research and NHS support and treatment costs, please refer to the following guidance on ‘Attributing the costs of health and social care Research and Development (AcoRD)’.

 Requirements for systematic reviews to be registered with PROSPERO

 Applicants undertaking systematic reviews should note the commitment of NIHR to register them in the PROSPERO database.
 PROSPERO was developed by the NIHR’s Centre for Reviews and Dissemination (CRD) and is the first online facility to register systematic reviews for research about health and social care from all around the world.
 Access is completely free and open to the public.
 PROSPERO registration is a condition of NIHR funding for eligible systematic reviews.